 Figure 6.
-DRAMA System architecture scheme
+DRAMA system architecture scheme.

 3.2.
 DRAMA Configuration Settings

 The configuration file is parsed by the DRAMA simulator and is used to specify the detailed architecture of the main memory system.
-The configuration file, which is summarized by Table 1, specifies the number of DRAM channels and size, the number of DIMMs per channel, the DIMMs rank, the number of banks and the page size.
+The configuration file, which is summarized in Table 1, specifies the number of DRAM channels and size, the number of DIMMs per channel, the DIMM ranks, the number of banks and the page size.
 In addition, it defines the memory channel data bus width and the DRAM timing parameters.
 The configuration also specifies the method of mapping memory addresses to DRAM channels.
-The mapping can be done using the least significant bits of the address, i.e., consecutive memory addresses are mapped to different memory channel.
-When the mapping is made based on the most significant bits, the entire memory space is partitioned into multiple windows where each is associated with an individual memory channel.
+The mapping can be done using either the least significant or most significant bits of the address.
+In the former, consecutive memory addresses are mapped to different memory channels.
+In the latter, the entire memory space is partitioned into multiple windows where each is associated with an individual memory channel.